FilecoinFoundationWeb/filecoin-foundation/README.md

 **Adding or Removing Content**

-If you need to add or remove content from a page or a section, like a new subtitle on the home page, then Decap must know about it.
-Hence, you need to update both the markdown and the configuration file.
+If you need to add or remove content from a page or a section, like a subtitle on the home page, then Decap CMS must know about it.
+Hence, you need to update both the Markdown and the configuration file.

 1. Add the new content in the markdown file, e.g., a `subtitle` in the header of `src/content/pages/home.md`.
 2. Update `public/admin/config.yml` to reflect this addition under the appropriate section, for example: